0b00101010/ClientAPI/README.md

 * Add your client mod's dependency.
 This follows the same format as normal dependencies.
 If your client mod is not on a maven repository then the URL should not be defined, and the jar file should be installed into the ``libraries`` directory of minecraft.

+* If you get stuck see [here](BasicLauncherProfile.json) for a basic launcher profile.

 ## Contributing to ClientAPI
 This section is incomplete.